 Divide square meters by 10,000 to get hectares.
 Formula: Hectares = m² ÷ 10,000.
 For example: 50,000 m² = 5 hectares.
 The hectare is the standard metric unit for land area, commonly used worldwide except in the U.S.

 An acre is a U.S. customary unit (43,560 ft² or 4,047 m²), while a hectare is a metric unit (10,000 m² or 2.471 acres).
 Hectares are used in most countries worldwide.
 One hectare is roughly 2.5 times larger than an acre.
+Our Area Converter makes this easy.

 For rectangular land: Multiply length × width.
 For example, a lot that's 100 feet × 200 feet = 20,000 ft².
 To convert to acres: divide by 43,560 = 0.459 acres.
 For irregular shapes, break them into rectangles or triangles and sum the areas.
+Use the Area Converter above to verify.